10 Tips to Avoid Injury in Squash and Become an Expert

 Squash: A game for the fast and furious

 According to PhysioWorks, the most injuries in squash occur as a result of are a result of accidents during the game than from repetitive play.
-Players often crash into the hard and unforgiving court walls or receive head and eye injuries from swinging rackets and the 100kpm squash ball.
+Players often crash into the hard and unforgiving court walls or receive head and eye injuries from swinging rackets and the 176 mph squash ball (world record by Cameron Pilley).
 Common squash injuries include:

 Causes and Effects